appINPP/root2data/README.md

 #### _Method 1:_

-  The following will create a python virtual environment at the same time activate it:
+  The following will create a python virtual environment and at the same time activate it:

 ```
 source create_env.sh